Jayhui-q/hanabi-comp-convs/comp_convs.md

 These competitions are played on https://hanab.live/ and are located at https://hanabi-competitions.com/.

 The conventions below all build upon community conventions found at https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md.
 If they are not specified to be altered by a competition-specific convention, then the community conventions were assumed.
 As a reminder, these competitions have bottom-deck blind-play enabled and also have a turn count emphasis -- they are designed with the goal of performing well in the competitions and may not be optimal for synchronous performance in normal games.
+In addition, they were playtested with a specific number of players in mind (as compared to being applicable for 3-6 players).
 They were also practiced with at-length (!)

 Massive massive credits go to **rkass, avanderwalde, kevincaseytdk1, and kyle** for being a amazing parts of my competition teams and all of the awesome memories we have made together in these competitions.